-In order to fulfill the requirements necessary to obtain a master's degree, the graduate student must complete a selected thesis or project.
+To fulfill the requirements necessary to obtain a master's degree, the graduate student must complete a selected project or thesis.
 Students will spend a significant amount of time in the program researching, preparing, writing, and presenting on a topic of real consequence.
+Students must work with their Committee Chair in deciding which track to pursue and which topic to work on.